jdevfullstack-tutorials/code-testing/README.md

 in what they believe is the
 best for them.

+Integration tests, on the other hand, are tests when you are combining several components: will they still work as intended?
+Problems arise when there
+is too much dependence in
+a program, so mainly, even just testing is in your mind, it will affect the way you use global variables and components that are dependent on one another.

 For me, personally, I write
 unit tests and integration
 tests for my projects, particularly